Call Now

 The third is exercising deadly force to stop a property crime, such as someone stealing a car.
 This is a property crime and not a violent felony, although it is a felony.
 This is widely misunderstood.
 Deadly force, generally, may only be exercised to stop a violent felony, avoid serious bodily injury or death or to defend one’s home.

 We hope that you find this blog post helpful in educating you the general laws that gun owners must follow to avoid criminal charge in Indiana.
 This blog is not intended as a solicitation for services or specific legal advice.
 It is best thought of as advertising material.
-Ciyou & Dixon, P.C. attorneys handle defense to gun charges across the State of Indiana and consult on firearms matters across the United States.
+Dixon & Moseley, P.C. attorneys handle defense to gun charges across the State of Indiana and consult on firearms matters across the United States.

 Facebook